slabstech/gaganyatri.com/_posts/travels/germany/2018-11-11-cologne-carnival.md

 Among all the cosplay character, personal favorite was Capt.
 Jack Sparrow, this guy had such a similar resemblance to the one played in the movies, all the artifacts in place, the best part was the wicked smile which just made the part authentic.
-Also in attendance were the Avengers, Justic League, Mario Brothers, Anonymous Squas. ... the list is endless.
+Also in attendance were the Avengers, Justic League, Mario Brothers, Anonymous Squad. ... the list is endless.
 (I did miss Black Widow :P, )

 All in all it was a fun day in cologne, withnessing the lighter and funnier side of the german culture.
 As someone said "Surprise Me !!"